Form: A subshrub with a woody base and herbaceous stems.

 Wildlife: Attracts bees.
-A caterpillar host plant for the Painted Lady and other butterfly species.
+A caterpillar food plant for the Painted Lady and other

-It may be browsed by mammals when irrigated.
+butterfly species.
+It will be browsed by wild mammals when irrigated.

-Toxic / Danger: No, except hairs on leaves may cause eye irritation if they attach to fingers or
+Toxic / Danger: Hairs on leaves may cause eye irritation if they attach to fingers or

 Origin: California, Nevada, Utah, Arizona, and Mexico.

 Cultivation and Uses

 Heat tolerant: Yes.